gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 Compiling each dependency in each submodule can be as simple as `add_subdirectory` with CMake, or `git submodule foreach make` by hand.
 Example in the wild: Neovim.

-Of course, if your dependency graph visualised in Graphviz looks like a Rorschach test, it is not easily doable, but it might be still possible, using a build system like Buck2, which does hybrid local-remote builds, and reuses build artifacts between builds from different users.
+Of course, if your dependency graph visualized in Graphviz looks like a Rorschach test, it is not easily doable, but it might be still possible, using a build system like Buck2, which does hybrid local-remote builds, and reuses build artifacts between builds from different users.
 If you look at the landscape of package managers for compiled languages (Go, Rust, etc), all of them that I know of compile from source.
 It's the same approach, minus git, plus the automation.